albertdev/dotfiles/doc/windows.md

 Once there you can pick an item from the list and click "Change Key Sequence".
 Don't forget to press OK twice.

+## Stop Print Scr button from opening Snipping Tool

+Snipping tool can be opened with <kbd>Win</kbd> + <kbd>Shift</kbd> + <kbd>S</kbd>.
+Having it on Print Screen button is a bit overkill.

+- Open Windows' `Run` dialog.
+- Enter `ms-settings:easeofaccess-keyboard`
+- Scroll down to the "On-screen keyboard, access keys and Print screen" section
+- Toggle off "Use the Print screen key to open screen capture"

 ## Mouse Settings
 - Open Windows' `Run` dialog.
 - Enter `ms-settings:mousetouchpad`